open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/agent-config.md

 - `OTEL_PYTHON_ELASTICSEARCH_NAME_PREFIX`: changes the default prefixes for Elasticsearch operation names from "Elasticsearch" to whatever is used here
 - `OTEL_PYTHON_GRPC_EXCLUDED_SERVICES`: comma-separated list of specific
-  services to exclude for the GRPC instrumentation
+  services to exclude for the gRPC instrumentation
-- `OTEL_PYTHON_ID_GENERATOR`: to specify which IDs Generator to use for the global Tracer Provider
+- `OTEL_PYTHON_ID_GENERATOR`: to specify which IDs generator to use for the global Tracer Provider
 - `OTEL_PYTHON_INSTRUMENTATION_SANITIZE_REDIS`: to enable query sanitization